2i2c-org/infrastructure/docs/howto/budget-alerts.md

     This will open a pane that gives you the Billing Account ID.
   - For accounts that we don't manage, the process is the same but _we may not have permission to view the Billing Account ID_.
     In this case, we cannot enable budget alerting for this project.
-- **Set `budget_alert_amount`.**
-  Current practice is to set this to the average expenditure of the last 3 months, plus 20%.
-  You can find values to calculate that in the [Billing Reports console](https://console.cloud.google.com/billing/0157F7-E3EA8C-25AC3C/reports?organizationId=184174754493&project=two-eye-two-see).
-  _Make sure you select only the project you are interested in from the Projects field in the Filters pane on the right side of the screen._
-  - If you are setting this up for a new cluster, you obviously don't have this information yet!
-    Instead, set the value to `400` and we can adjust as the community begins to use it.

 With these variables set, you are ready to open a PR and perform a terraform apply!